DouShaBuns/EEP_Picorv32/README.md

 # EEP_Picorv32
 This is the source code for the thesis titled "A Machine Learning Approach to Hardware Verification: From Random to Reasoned" For the command flags, refer to the appendix section of the paper.
 QuestaSim is required.
+If it doesnt run on your local machine, there might be pathing issues or environment variable is not being set up correctly

 Instruction:
 1. Clone the repo and cd ./EEP_PicoRV32